galaxyproject/planemo/docs/commands/mull.rst

 **Options**::

-      -r, --recursive  Recursively perform command for subdirectories.
+      -r, --recursive                 Recursively perform command for
+                                      subdirectories.
+      --mulled_conda_version TEXT     Install a specific version of Conda before running the command, by default the version that comes with the continuumio miniconda3
+                                      image will be used under Linux and under Mac OS X Conda will be upgraded to to work around a bug in 4.2.
+      --mulled_namespace TEXT         Build a mulled image with the specified namespace - defaults to biocontainers.
+Galaxy
+                                      currently only recognizes images with the
+                                      namespace biocontainers.
+      --mulled_command TEXT           Mulled action to perform for targets - this defaults to 'build'.
+Set this to build-and- test to also test the resulting container.
+      --conda_channels, --conda_ensure_channels TEXT
+                                      Ensure conda is configured with specified
+                                      comma separated list of channels.
       --help                          Show this message and exit.